14 Types of Freelance Writing Jobs and What They Pay

 Find the best freelance writing jobs on Upwork

 When you work as a freelance writer, you get to spend your days doing what you love from wherever you want.
-Upwork is the world's work marketplace, where you can find the right type of client to write for, whether you like small startups or established brands.
-Look at these recently posted freelance writing jobs.
-You can forge your own path here as a writer.
-Pick the projects that excite you, and make Upwork your new home.
+Upwork is the world’s human and AI-powered work marketplace, where you can find the right type of client to write for, whether you like small startups or established brands.
+To get started, or further your career, check out these recently posted freelance writing jobs.
+Build a writing career on your terms by picking the projects that excite you, and making Upwork your new home for work.

 Heading